 Fast Pre Settlement Funding

-If you’ve been seriously injured and are involved in a personal injury lawsuit, workplace injury claim, or workers comp settlement, you could be in for a long, difficult recovery.
+If you’ve been seriously injured and are involved in a personal injury lawsuit, got injured at work, or are expecting a workers comp settlement, you could be in for a long, difficult recovery.
 The physical pain, as well as the emotional and mental anguish of recovering from your accident, injuries, surgeries, and physical therapy are hard enough.

 Throw in some job-related challenges, reduced hours or loss of employment to complicate things, and then pile on extra financial pressure and stress from all the new medical expenses, prescriptions, doctor visits, co-pays, and more.